Skip to main content

 ADD INDEX idx_brand (brand);

-The biggest limitation?
-You cannot directly index JSON columns in MySQL.
+Biggest limitation?
+You can't directly index JSON columns in MySQL.
 You need generated columns as a workaround, which adds complexity and only works for specific paths you define in advance.
 PostgreSQL's GIN index covers the entire JSONB document automatically.

 Verdict: PostgreSQL wins decisively for JSON-heavy workloads.
-If your application stores user preferences, product catalogs, or any flexible schema data in JSON, PostgreSQL will save you significant headaches.
+If your application stores user preferences, product catalogs, or any flexible schema data in JSON, PostgreSQL will save you significant headaches down the road.

 -- Add a tsvector column